scottmk/ti4-reference/docs/index.md

 ## Changelog

 ### **08 Aug 25**

 * Restructured all the files to separate base game from PoK and Codex materials, in preparation for Thunder's Edge expansion
 * Changed tabs from "Base Game" to "Unmodded" to eliminate confusion, because "Base Game" refers to pre-expansion content.
 Each faction page will include all materials for all expansions, using the latest omega variants available.
+* Added Red Creuss variant for Liberation of Ordinian scenario from [Codex 4]()
+* Added Thunder's Edge :ti4-te: icon and placeholders

 ### **15 Jul 25**